blab/blotter/blog/_posts/2026-07-06-fitness-flux-paper.md

 This structure would even permit a fully automated "living paper" that continually updates through GitHub Actions every day or every week as fresh data appears.
 This is similar in spirit to the machinery we arrived at for [Nextstrain pathogen surveillance](/papers/andrews-nextstrain-pathogens/).
+I've set up semantic versioning for the paper to provide a foundation for potential continued updates.

 I'll be submitting the paper in the normal preprint to peer review flow, but I'd encourage feedback through either comments to [bioRxiv preprint](), issues to [GitHub repo](https://github.com/blab/fitness-flux) or just email.